CONTEMPORARY ISSUES IN LAW - 2024/5

 Students are encouraged to watch additional short recordings and videos to enhance their learning.

-Within the first four weeks, there is additional support for students after tutorials where they are able to ask questions concerning the group presentation and obtain feedback on the research they have undertaken.
-Students undertake a formative assessment and receive written group feedback.
-They can meet with tutors to ask questions and discuss any issues they may be experiencing with the group or their individual research.
-Students have regular interaction with their peers and academics throughout the semester and they are encouraged to arrange group meetings in preparation for the oral presentation.
-Toward the end of the semester, further small group sessions are available to students to help with preparation for the 1500-word case study and analysis.
+Within the first four weeks, there is additional support for students after tutorials where they can ask questions concerning Assessment 1.
+Students undertake a formative assessment and receive oral feedback.
+They can meet with tutors to ask questions and discuss any issues they may be experiencing.
+Students have regular interaction with their peers and academics throughout the semester and they are encouraged to arrange group study sessions in preparation for Assessment 1.
+Toward the end of the semester, further small group sessions are available to students to help with preparation for the case study and analysis.
 Students who actively participate in all module activities are successful in all assessments.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.